steven-solomon/soonernotfaster/content/posts/learn-programing-by-intention.md

 end
 ```

-Now that validate exists, we want to call methods that will help us achieve it’s goal.
+Now that validate exists, we want to call methods that will help us achieve its goal.
 The function should validate the account id and amount.
 Again, we don’t think about where that data is coming from yet.
 We want to focus on the high level policy and describing what should happen, not how.
 So we call the methods we wish existed, validate_amount, and validate_account_id.

 ```ruby
 class Transaction